cerner/fhir.cerner.com/content/dstu2/patient.md

 _Implementation Notes_

-* The [Patient.animal] and [Patient.link] modifier elements are not supported and will not be returned.
+* The [Patient.animal] modifier element is not supported and will not be returned.

 ### Parameters